Christopher Paolini: Career

+On November 7, 2023, Murtagh was released as the latest installment in Paolini's world of Alagaësia.

 Influences

 Paolini's literary inspirations include the works of J. R. R. Tolkien and E. R. Eddison, as well as the epic poem Beowulf.
 Paolini has said that Eragon was "specifically inspired" by Jeremy Thatcher, Dragon Hatcher, by Bruce Coville.
 Other literary influences include David Eddings, Andre Norton, Brian Jacques, Anne McCaffrey, Raymond E. Feist, Mervyn Peake, Ursula K. Le Guin and Frank Herbert.
-Other favorite books include works by Jane Yolen, Philip Pullman, and Garth Nix.
+Other favorite books include works by C.S.
+Lewis, George MacDonald, Neil Gaiman, Jane Yolen, Philip Pullman, and Garth Nix.

 Nature influences much of Paolini's writing.
-In an interview with Philip Pullman and Tamora Pierce, Paolini said that Paradise Valley, Montana is "one of the main sources" of his inspiration.
+In an interview with Sir Philip Pullman and Tamora Pierce, Paolini said that Paradise Valley, Montana, is "one of the main sources" of his inspiration.

 In the acknowledgments of Brisingr, Paolini acknowledged the influence of Leon and Hiroko Kapp's The Craft of the Japanese Sword for his description of the forging of Eragon's sword.
 Additionally, Paolini has admitted that he is a Doctor Who fan, which inspired his reference to the "lonely god" (the epithet given to the Doctor by the Face of Boe in the episode "New Earth"), to "rooms that are bigger on the inside than the outside" (from "Questions Unanswered" in Inheritance), as well as to Raxacoricofallapatorius, the home of the Slitheen ("Blood Price" in Inheritance).

 Reception

-Paolini's books have sold very well and have topped the charts of The New York Times, USA Today, and Publishers Weekly bestsellers lists.
+Paolini's books have topped the charts of The New York Times, USA Today, and Publishers Weekly bestsellers lists.

 The Guinness World Records recognized Christopher Paolini as the "youngest author of a bestselling book series" on January 5, 2011.

+In 2024, the American Library Association chose Fractal Noise for the Listen List (2024).